spacechase0/StardewValleyMods/SleepyEye/docs/README.md

 ## Use
 Sleep here.
 Sleep there.
 Sleep everywhere!

-You can buy the tend from Pierre's shop for 5000g.
-Select it in your toolbar and **hold** left-click for seven seconds to go to sleep.
+You can buy the tent from Pierre's shop for 5000g.
+Select it in your toolbar and **hold** left-click for seven seconds (configurable) to go to sleep.

 ## Compatibility
 Compatible with Stardew Valley 1.5+ on Linux/macOS/Windows, both single-player and multiplayer.